7Hazard/altv-capi/README.md

-Clang tool for parsing and working with the cpp-api
+Clang tool for parsing and working with alt:V's cpp-api